debeando/zenit/README.md

 [Zenit](https://en.wikipedia.org/wiki/Zenit_(satellite)) Project is missing DBA tool.
 Zenit is a russian was spy satellite.

-Zenit tool collect stats data from:
+This tool collect stats data from:

 - Linux OS
 - MySQL